JarekB-dev/KitchenMakers/README.md

 **About us**

-> Section showcases our company and technologies we use as well as materials and steps of designing kitchen with help of our designers.
+> In this section we provide information about our company, the technologies we use, as well as the materials and steps involved in designing a kitchen with the help of our designers.

 **Contact**